KeineSchere/Synch_Directorys/README.md

+Short Info:
+  What does this script?
-The script is thought to synch two directorys or whatever you want.
+    -The script is thought to synch two directorys or whatever you want.
+  How to use it?
-To use it correctly you have to change the 3 paths at the top of the script.
+    -To use it correctly you have to change the 3 paths at the top of the script.
+(Called: Synch_From, Synch_From, Safe_Log) -You also need a python interpreter and the at the button mentioned pip projects.
+(Technicly required)

+Required python projects:
+  -Pandas   --> see https://pypi.org/project/pandas/   to install
+  -Ipython  --> see https://pypi.org/project/ipython/  to install
+  -Datetime --> see https://pypi.org/project/DateTime/ to install

+Don't want to synch every directory?
+  -The script ignores every file or directory that contains "DONT_SYNCH_DIR".
+(Either the copy from directory and the copy to directory)

 Enjoy (:

-Required python projects:
-Pandas   --> see https://pypi.org/project/pandas/   to install
-Ipython  --> see https://pypi.org/project/ipython/  to install
-Datetime --> see https://pypi.org/project/DateTime/ to install

-If you don´t want to synch a specified directorc put the following string in the name: "DONT_SYNCH_DIR"